 Fruit mixture and fruit syrup

-- 12 strawberries (~ 3/4lb), hulled, and sliced in half or quarters, depending on their size
+- 12 strawberries (about ¾ pound), hulled, and sliced in half or quarters, depending on their size

 - 1 egg

-- 1 tbsp heavy cream, beaten with the egg
+- 1 tablespoon heavy cream, beaten with the egg

-- In a mixing bowl of a stand mixer or food processor, combine the dry ingredients for the crust (all-purpose flour, cake flour, sugar, and salt).1 cup (125g/4.4oz) all purpose flour, 1 cup (125g/4.4oz) cake flour, 2 tbsp granulated sugar, 1/4 tsp salt
+- In a mixing bowl of a stand mixer or food processor, combine the dry ingredients for the crust (all-purpose flour, cake flour, sugar, and salt).1 cup (125 grams or 4.4 ounces) all purpose flour, 1 cup (125 grams or 4.4 ounces) cake flour, 2 tablespoons granulated sugar, ¼ teaspoon salt

-- Add the cream cheese, cut roughly into a few pieces, and mix for 10-30 seconds or so (food processor shorter, mixer longer) until the cream cheese is broken into small pieces the size of peas.1/2 cup + 1 tbsp (128g/4.5 oz) cream cheese
+- Cut the cream cheese into a few pieces and add it to the dry ingredients, and mix for 10 to 30 seconds or so (food processor shorter, mixer longer) until the cream cheese is broken into small pieces the size of peas.½ cup + 1 tablespoon (128 grams or 4.5 ounces) cream cheese

-- Add the cream and vinegar and mix/process only until the mixture clumps together when pressed between your fingers.2 tbsp heavy cream, 1 tbsp cider vinegar
+- Add the cream and vinegar and mix or process only until the mixture clumps together when pressed between your fingers.2 tablespoons heavy cream, 1 tablespoon cider vinegar

 - I find that it is easiest to form the pie crust balls in clean gallon ziplock bags, but you can also do it in plastic wrap.
 Divide the mixture into two parts.
-Classic lattice is 2:1 for bottom:top crusts, but I find that this is not enough dough for a top crust (lattice or other design) and prefer to do a 4:3 ratio.
+Classic lattice is 2:1 for bottom:top crusts, but I find that this is not enough dough for a lattice or other design and prefer to do a 4:3 ratio.

-- Quickly and gently, mash the dough for the bottom crust (I don't want to say knead or you'll do it too roughly) until it comes together into a ball.
+- Quickly and gently, mash the dough for the bottom crust until it comes together into a ball.
+I don't want to say knead or you'll do it too roughly.
 Flatten it into a disk and leave it in the refrigerator for at least an hour and ideally overnight.
 Repeat with the top crust.

 - Preheat the oven to 350°F.

-- Peel, core, and slice the apples and toss them in a large bowl with the 1/4 cup of granulated sugar and lemon juice.6 medium apples, peeled, cored, and sliced ~1/4" thick, 1/4 cup (50g/1.8oz) granulated sugar, 2 tbsp lemon juice
+- Peel, core, and slice the apples and toss them in a large bowl with the ¼ cup of granulated sugar and lemon juice.6 medium apples, peeled, cored, and sliced one quarter inch thick, ¼ cup (50grams or 1.8 ounces) granulated sugar, 2 tablespoon lemon juice

 - Lay them out on two baking sheets lined with parchment or a silicone mat so they are not overlapping.
 Save the bowl and any liquid that has accumulated.